Rhythm City: Controversy

 In March 2012, e.tv pulled entries for its series, including Rhythm City, from the 6th South African Film and Television Awards.
 While the channel didn't give much reason, the awards ceremony revealed that e.tv was dissatisfied over the manner in which the awards were conducted.
 According to the channel, the action was necessary in order to achieve greater organisational cohesion.

-In October 2013, e.tv pulled entries from the Royalty Soapie Awards for both Rhythm City and Scandal!, which took place on the 2nd of November.
+In October 2013, e.tv pulled entries from the Royalty Soapie Awards for both Rhythm City and Scandal!, which took place on 2 November.
 According to the then group of head channels Monde Twala, the channel did not have sufficient information about the awards, its judging process and criteria, and overall objective.

-In March 2016, the Broadcasting Complaints Commission of South Africa reprimanded e.tv and Rhythm City for showing a graphic episode on the 20th of October 2015, involving the strangulation of a female character.
+In March 2016, the Broadcasting Complaints Commission of South Africa reprimanded e.tv and Rhythm City for showing a graphic episode on 20 October 2015, involving the strangulation of a female character.
 The channel argued that the series is meant for a mature audience, and that the scene only lasted a few minutes.
 The BCCSA ruled that e.tv had contravened the broadcasting code of conduct by showing content that was harmful to children in a timeslot where a large number of children would be part of the audience.
 The channel was not fined, and was ordered to display a message on how they violated the code.